makerdao/xdomain/packages/teleport-integration-tests/README.md

 If you wish to quickly test some changes in smart contract code, just tweak source in `repos` dir and re-run `./scripts/setup.sh`.

-# Teleport test deployment
+# Teleport testnet deployments

-## Optimism & Arbitrum Goerli testnet
+## Optimism & Arbitrum Goerli test environment ("goerli-light")

 ### Instructions

-1. Set the name of the new ilk in `deployment/goerli/deploy-teleport.ts` then run `yarn hardhat run deployment/goerli/deploy-teleport.ts` to deploy `dss-teleport`, `arbitrum-dai-bridge` Teleport contracts and `optimism-dai-bridge` Teleport contracts.
+1. Set the name of the new ilk in `deployment/goerli-light/deploy-teleport.ts` then run `yarn hardhat run deployment/goerli-light/deploy-teleport.ts` to deploy `dss-teleport`, `arbitrum-dai-bridge` Teleport contracts and `optimism-dai-bridge` Teleport contracts.

-2. Set the addresses of the newly deployed `teleportJoin`, `router` (TeleportRouter), `oracleAuth` (TeleportOracleAuth), `constantFees` (TeleportConstantFees), `trustedRelay` (TrustedRelay), `optimismL1Bridge` (L1TeleportGateway) and `arbitrumL1Bridge` (L1TeleportGateway) in `contracts/deploy/goerli/L1GoerliAddTeleportDomainSpell.sol`.
+2. Set the addresses of the newly deployed `teleportJoin`, `router` (TeleportRouter), `oracleAuth` (TeleportOracleAuth), `constantFees` (TeleportConstantFees), `trustedRelay` (TrustedRelay), `optimismL1Bridge` (L1TeleportGateway) and `arbitrumL1Bridge` (L1TeleportGateway) in `contracts/deploy/goerli-light/L1GoerliAddTeleportDomainSpell.sol`.

-3. Run `yarn hardhat run deployment/goerli/cast-l1-spell.ts` to deploy and cast the L1 spell on goerli.
+3. Run `yarn hardhat run deployment/goerli-light/cast-l1-spell.ts` to deploy and cast the L1 spell on goerli.

-4. To validate the resulting changes, copy the addresses of the newly deployed `oracleAuth` and `l2TeleportGateway` into `deployment/goerli/test-e2e-[optimism|arbitrum].ts` and run `yarn hardhat run deployment/goerli/test-e2e-[optimism|arbitrum].ts`.
+4. To validate the resulting changes, copy the addresses of the newly deployed `oracleAuth` and `l2TeleportGateway` into `deployment/goerli-light/test-e2e-[optimism|arbitrum].ts` and run `yarn hardhat run deployment/goerli-light/test-e2e-[optimism|arbitrum].ts`.

 ### Latest deployment